arm-university/RPi-Pico-projects-for-schools/README.md

 5. Data Science for managing well-being – this project captures physical data and interrogates the data to make assertions and predictions regarding well-being
 6. Accessing data remotely – this project looks at how IoT technology can be used in Operational Technology in your home
 7. Experimenting with Physics – this projects measure ‘time of flight’ and building a model from the data
-8. Security starts at home – this project introduces facial recognition concepts and techniques using HuskyLens
+8. Security starts at home – this project introduces facial recognition concepts and techniques
 9. Bringing it all together – this is the capstone project where learners build an automated bird feeder that identifies and deters squirrels

 ## License